PanGalacticTech/project_template/[1]HL_requirements_capture.md

 [^V&V]: Verification & Validation - What is it? <br>
         - Verification - _"Does the implementation meet the requirements?"_ <br>
         - Validation   - _"Are the requirements correct"_

+[^2]: Assumption made that only 1 motor will be in stall condition, with others running typically.